 Example: Managers with a role on level 3 will be able to see salary details and people details on employees with roles on levels below (4, 5, 6).
 They will not see salary and people details for employees with roles on the same level or above (3, 2, 1).

 It is possible to add more levels than the default ones.
-Just click “add level”, give the level a name and then move it up or down by using the buttons “move level up” or “move level down”.
-By doing that you can for example have two roles for Local Managers but on different levels.
+Just click “Add level”, give the level a name, and then move it up or down by using the buttons “Move level up” or “Move level down”.
+By doing this, you can, for example, have two roles for Local Managers but on different levels.
 The one higher up in the hierarchy will be able to see salary and people details for the one below and vice versa.

 You can edit the existing permissions of the predefined roles or set permissions on roles you create.